 The faculty and students within our multidisciplinary department advance the study and practice of history and the social sciences through teaching, research, and outreach.
 Our research generates knowledge rooted in historical and social scientific approaches to the study of the human condition.

-The department offers courses in five disciplines: Global Studies, History, Legal Studies, Political Science, and Sociology.
-The department offers majors in Global Studies, History, Politics & Law and Sociology, as well as concentrations in Global Studies, History, Political Science, and Sociology.
-Minors are offered in the areas of Africana/Black Studies, History, International Affairs, Latin American and Latina/Latino Studies, Legal Studies, Political Science, Sociology, Sociology and Service Learning, and Women’s Studies.
+The department offers courses in four disciplines: History, Political Science, Legal Studies, and Sociology.
+Majors are offered in Global Studies, History, Politics and Law, and Sociology.
+Concentrations are offered in Global Studies, History, Political Science, and Sociology.
+Minors are offered in the areas of Africana/Black Studies, History, Latin American and Latina/Latino Studies, Legal Studies, Political Science, Sociology, Sociology and Service Learning, and Women, Gender, and Sexuality Studies.

 The Spring 2016 edition of the newsletter includes a look at student participation in the New Hampshire Primary Student Convention and an article about Quinn Massaroni '16, winner of the national Lamb Prize in Political Science.

 She says Bryant academics helped her discover a passion for politics, and Bryant mentors prepared her for graduate school.

 For many Bryant faculty members whose expertise includes the political arena, the 2016 presidential election is a living teaching lab.